The Economic Club of Washington, D.C.

-The Economic Club of Washington, D.C. is a non-profit, non-partisan member-based organization that offers a forum where global leaders can share insights about major issues of the day to the community of the Washington area’s leading executives.
+The Economic Club of Washington, D.C. is a non-profit, non-partisan member-based organization that offers a forum where global leaders can share insights about major issues of the day to the community of the Washington area’s business executives.
+It is chaired by lawyer and businessman David Rubenstein.

 History

+20th century

-Founded in 1986, The Economic Club of Washington, D.C.'s stated purpose was to form a group that would serve to recognize the unique and critical role that Washington plays in the world economy and of the area’s increasing economic diversity and importance as a center of business activity.
-Under the steady leadership of its first President, Robert Linowes, the Economic Club quickly established itself in its first six years as an eminent forum for the exchange of information about critical public policy issues.
-Harry C. McPherson, the Economic Club's second president from 1992-1999, continued on the course established by Mr. Linowes of measured growth and top-echelon speakers, which included First Lady Hillary Rodham Clinton, among other notable featured guests.
-When former Senator George J. Mitchell succeeded Mr. McPherson as President of the Economic Club from 1999-2004, he appointed a planning group composed of several members who were charged with developing a new strategic plan.
-The strategic plan the group developed led to the adoption of new and improved communications methods and streamlined management processes.
-Following Senator Mitchell's term, Vernon Jordan, serving as President from 2004-2008, further enhanced the caliber of speakers regularly appearing at Economic Club meetings.
-Under his leadership, the Club achieved a major milestone when President George W. Bush appeared as a speaker in October 2005, the first time a sitting President had addressed the Club.
+The Economic Club of Washington, D.C. was founded in 1986 as a group that would serve to recognize the role that Washington, D.C. plays in the world economy.
+Under its first president, Robert Linowes, the Economic Club quickly established itself in its first six years as an eminent forum for the exchange of information about critical public policy issues.
+Harry McPherson, the Economic Club's second president from 1992 to 1999, continued on the course established by Linowes of measured growth and top-echelon speakers, which included Hillary Clinton and other notable featured guests.
+In 1999, former U.S. Senator George J. Mitchell succeeded McPherson as president, and served until 2004.
+Mitchell appointed a planning group composed of several members who were charged with developing a strategic plan.
+One idea led to the adoption of improved communication methods and streamlined management processes.

-Club Chairman
+21st century

+In 2004, following Mitchell's term, Vernon Jordan, became president, serving until 2008.
+Jordan further enhanced the caliber of speakers.
+In 2005, under his leadership, the club achieved a major milestone when U.S. president George W. Bush appeared as a speaker.

-David M. Rubenstein is a co-founder and co-executive chairman of The Carlyle Group, one of the world’s largest private equity firms.
-Since he became chairman in 2008, Economic Club membership more than doubled from 425 to over 950 and the number of meetings held each season has grown from an average of 4 or 5 to as many as 12 to 14.
-Rubenstein also contributes nearly $1 million annually to the David M. Rubenstein/Economic Club of Washington, D.C.
-Scholarship Program, which provides nearly 50 students attending public schools and public charter schools in the District of Columbia with college scholarships.
+In 2008, David Rubenstein, a co-founder and co-executive chairman of The Carlyle Group, one of the world’s largest private equity firms, became chairman of the club.
+Under Rubenstein, the club's membership more than doubled from 425 to over 950 and the number of meetings held each season has grown from an average of four or five to as many as 12 to 14.
+As of 2019, Rubenstein also contributed nearly $1 million annually to the Economic Club of Washington, D.C.
+Scholarship Program.